 You’ve got to start with the customer experience and work backwards to the technology.
 It starts with what incredible benefits can we give to the customer.
 Where can we take the customer?
 Steve Jobs

 I see this every day at clients.
-Many organizations flounder in their Digital Transformation efforts not because they lack smart talented people or capability but because they lack clear objectives, leadership, experimental mindset or multi-year roadmaps in aligning messy legacy ecosystems (and mountains of technical debt) into useful digital architectures-> platforms -> business outcomes.
+Many organizations flounder in their Digital efforts not because they lack smart talented people or capability but because they lack clear objectives, leadership, experimental mindset or multi-year roadmaps in aligning messy legacy applications and infrastructure (and mountains of technical debt) into useful digital architectures -> platforms -> business outcomes.

 Every CEO today must have an answer to the question, “What is your digital strategy?
-What new capabilities are you creating to compete with digital disruptors?”
+What new capabilities are you creating to compete with digital disruptors?
+How will you leverage the Disruptive 3Ms – Mobile, Messaging/NLP and Machine Learning to further streamline customer interaction?”
 The challenge is not the big picture but the subsequent logical breakdown: Strategy -> Capabilities -> Architecture -> Programs -> Projects.

 So the first critical question is: What do you really want to achieve?
 What are the target set of use cases?
 What are the target business outcomes?
 Increased customer loyalty?
 Better customer engagement?
 A greater share of wallet via cross-sell?
 New customers?
 Lower attrition?
 Cheaper and faster targeting?

 In other words, what are the relevant use cases?
 As the old adage goes: if you don’t know where you are going, any road will get you there.

 Starting with a clear objective is essential in order to create the right architecture, pick the right tool to solve the right problem.
 Some clarity is necessary to drive proof of concepts or even select a technology stack to experiment with.

 Consumerization and evolving customer behavior is forcing companies to change how they market, engage, sell and retain.